 We return to the mainland by ferry and coach and visit Korakuen, considered one of Japan’s three most beautiful landscaped gardens.
 Built on the orders of the local feudal lord over 300 years ago, the garden has maintained its original layout and appearance from the Edo period, due to the accurate records kept by the garden’s designers.
 The garden features spacious lawns (a unique feature for a Japanese garden!), a crane aviary, plum and cherry and maple groves, and three species of camelia that should be in flower at the time of our visit.
 This afternoon we travel by bullet train to Kyoto, our home for the next three nights.
 Overnight Kyoto (B, L, D)

 This morning we head to the spectacular Kinkakuji or Golden Pavilion.
 It is difficult to believe the temple was razed to the ground in 1950 by a crazed young monk whose story was told in celebrated novelist Yukio Mishima’s The Temple of the Golden Pavilion.
 A short distance from Kinkakuji we stop for some quiet contemplation at Ryoanji temple, the finest example of a Zen rock garden in Kyoto.
-In the afternoon, we travel into the Shigaraki Mountains outside of Kyoto to the Miho Museum, designed by I.M.
-Pei to fulfill the founder’s vision of promoting beauty, peace and joy through art.
-We have lunch in the restaurant and explore the collection of Japanese art, tea utensils, Shinto and Buddhist art, paintings, calligraphy, lacquerware and ceramics, along with ancient art from areas such as Egypt, western Asia, Greece, Rome, southern Asia and China.
+In the afternoon, we travel into the Shigaraki Mountains outside of Kyoto to the Asahi Beer Oyamazaki Villa Museum of Art.
+Situated in a garden setting, the museum consists of a historic British-style mountain villa and two annexes – the Underground Jewelry box and the Dream Box – designed by Tadao Ando.
+We explore the collection including several of Monet’s waterlilies, Henry Moore sculptures and Japanese ceramics and stoneware by Kanjiro Kawai.
 Overnight Kyoto (B, L)

 Saturday 1 February: Temples and Shrines